philcockfield/ui-harness/README.md

 From there the UIHarness will build the `schema.json` output, and compile it into the Webpack output sent to the client using the [babel-relay-plugin](https://www.npmjs.com/package/babel-relay-plugin).

-To rebuild the schema (when changes have been made to it), simply delete the `schema.json` file and restart the UIHarness.
+To rebuild the schema (when changes have been made to it), simply delete the generated `schema.json` file and restart the UIHarness.

 # Links